Isabella-DeLaHoz/Isabella-DeLaHoz/README.md

 ![Header](./Header/github-header-image.png)

--Motivated and forward-thinking engineering student with a passion for building products,Quantum Computing, Artificial Intelligence and Robotics.A quick learner with interested for staying up-to-date with the latest industry trends and technologies.
+Motivated and forward-thinking engineering student with a passion for building products,Quantum Computing, Artificial Intelligence and Robotics.A quick learner with interested for staying up-to-date with the latest industry trends and technologies.